 Sometimes, companies are seeking a more extensive amount of work will send out a request for proposal (RFP).
 This is typically a lengthy PDF with multiple sections and requirements.
 I must create a response proposal, which usually means I will be laying everything out in InDesign.

 As one of three staff members in my department, I oversee a lot of projects and rely heavily on other departments to put together the aforementioned proposals.
 So many different moving parts requires a person to keep track of them, which is, you guessed it, my job.

-My project management responsibilities include tracking new client budgets, assigning tasks to our Federal Business Development Coordinator and Business Development Intern, following up with colleagues who are working on business development projects and reporting on all department proceedings to my supervisor.
+My project management responsibilities include tracking new client budgets, assigning tasks to our Federal Business Development Assistant and Business Development Assistant, following up with colleagues who are working on business development projects and reporting on all department proceedings to my supervisor.
 At any given time, I have a spreadsheet of at least twenty projects or to-dos that I must know the status of and know who’s in charge of them.

 Like any agency, Hirons has a number of strategies we use to promote our company to potential clients.
 I am heavily involved with our Promotions Team and have recently taken on a great deal of responsibility over hirons.com.
 A portion of the promotions work I have done includes writing and editing website copy, drafting social media posts, proofreading external communications and reviewing to Hirons podcast episodes.
 Yes, podcast episodes!
 One of my favorite parts of my job is finding ways to let other people know how great the agency is at what we do.